vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 }
 ```

 The above code uses a TypeScript technique called [narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions) on the `type` string literal as well as a trick using the `never` type to provide exhaustive pattern matching.
-The TypeScript compiler knows all the possible string literals in `ContentEntry.content_metadata.type` so it can fall through to the default block if it sees that one isn't handled.
+The TypeScript compiler knows all the possible string literals in `ContentEntry.content_metadata.type` so it can fall through to the default case block if it sees one that isn't handled.
 This sets off a compiler error because this block is calling a function that should never return.

 ### Evolving the enum